kostantinoss/kostantinoss.github.io/index.md

 title: Home
 ---

-Hello.
+# Welcome to My Portfolio

+Hello!
 I'm Konstantinos, a software engineer based in Athens, Greece.

 I develop embedded systems projects to teach myself the fundamentals, because apparently I took all the wrong courses in university.

 I'm passionate about the intersection between software and hardware - where code meets the real world.

-**Quick Links:**
+## Quick Links
 - [View My Projects](/projects) - Embedded systems and software projects
 - [About Me](/about) - Technical skills and background
 - [Download CV](/assets/cv/Konstantinos_Chondralis_CV.pdf) - Professional resume

-Cheers.
+Cheers!